Winning Driver’s License Appeal Hearings

 Meticulous preparation is how you win a driver’s license appeal hearing.
 It can take decades to perfect a consistently successful system.

-Michigan Criminal Defense Attorneys - Group
+Michigan Best Criminal Defense Attorney

 Why Preparing for a Driver’s License Appeal Hearing is Critical

-A primary area of practice for LEWIS & DICKSTEIN, P.L.L.C. is representing those who have lost their driving privileges due to habitual or multiple drinking and driving offenses.
-We constantly hear story-after-story about those who have gone before the Driver’s License Appeal Division either unrepresented or underrepresented (represented by an inexperienced or ineffective attorney) and lost once…twice or even more times.
+A primary area of practice for LEWIS & DICKSTEIN, P.L.L.C., is representing those who have lost their driving privileges due to habitual or multiple drinking and driving offenses.
+We constantly hear story after story about those who have gone before the Driver’s License Appeal Division either unrepresented or underrepresented (represented by an inexperienced or ineffective attorney) and lost once…twice, or even more times.
 Our attorneys know exactly what is necessary to win a driver’s license appeal on the first try.

 DLAD - Drivers License Appeal Restoration Attorneys